EthanLeitch/pythonprojects/Pusheen/README.txt

 pusheenmeow.jpg

-If all these files are there, then continue to step 2.
+If all these files are present, then continue to step 2.

 STEP 2
 Open pusheen.py and run the python code.